joearms/old.blog/_posts/2016-03-13-Managing-two-million-webservers.md

 webservers - and when we have lots of small things it's easy to spread them over lots of processors and make the system fault-tolerant and scalable.

-Packing Erlang or Elixir processes onto cores is easy becuase they are small and are like packing physical objects.
+Packing Erlang or Elixir processes onto cores is easy because they are small and are like packing physical objects.
 If we want to pack sand in barrels it's easy.
 The grains of sand are so small that it's easy to completely fill the barrels.
 Packing huge boulders is difficult,